woodenclock/tp/docs/DeveloperGuide.md

 ![System Architecture](https://github.com/AY2324S1-CS2113T-W11-2/tp/assets/69474977/90309a3c-f784-4ffb-8eef-65735c05ec52)

-The **_Architecture Diagram_** shows a high-level overview of the architectural design of WildWatch.
+The **_Architecture Diagram_** above shows a high-level overview of the architectural design of WildWatch.
 Actual detailed implementation may differ from the architectural diagram.
 (e.g., `Parser` in the diagram encompasses the `Input`, `Error`, and `Parser` packages).